BrightspaceUI/inputs/README.md

 > Deprecated: use [BrightspaceUI/core](https://github.com/BrightspaceUI/core) instead.

-The only component that isn't currentlly available in `@brightspace-ui/core` is `<d2l-input-textarea>`, so it remains here.
-It wasn't migrated due to its reliance on Polymer style mixins, and the reliance of places that use it on overriding those mixins.
+The only component that isn't available in `@brightspace-ui/core` is `<d2l-input-textarea>`, so it remains here.
+It wasn't migrated due to its reliance on Polymer style mixins, and places that rely on overriding those mixins.
 Mixins aren't something that Lit supports.
+However, if you don't need `<d2l-input-textarea>`'s auto-grow functionality, [use the styles from core](https://github.com/BrightspaceUI/core/tree/master/components/inputs#text-areas).

 ### d2l-input-textarea